drjtelliott/capstoneprojectcodeky/README.md

       * Pandas used in the Dataframe
 3. Visuals
 4. Virtual Environment
-5. READ.ME with markdown features
+5. README with markdown features